CO-OWNER / SENIOR INSTRUCTOR

 Mrs. Callahan is a Fifth Degree Black Belt in American Kenpo.
 She is also a Senior Instructor and has been teaching at all age levels for more than 24 years.
 She has extensive tournament competition experience from the 1990’s in both Kenpo forms and fighting.
 In addition to her role as an Instructor, Mrs. Callahan manages community outreach for Callahan’s, including special self-defense workshops and programs.

-Martin Clements is a 5th Degree Black Belt in American Kenpo and a Senior instructor.
+Mr. Clements is a 5th Degree Black Belt in American Kenpo and a Senior instructor.
 He has been a full-time member of the Callahan’s team since 1997.
 As the primary Instructor for Mini and Little Dragons, Mr. Clements is known for his unparalleled patience while teaching young children.
 He also has an extraordinary ability to work with students of all age groups and those with special needs.

-Jay Gonzalez (“Mr. G”) is a 5th Degree Black Belt in American Kenpo and Senior Instructor.
-He has been a full-time team member since 2000.
-Mr Gonzalez has a tremendous ability to inspire and connect with his students, bringing out the best in them.
+Mr. G is a 5th Degree Black Belt in American Kenpo and has been a full-time team member since 2000.
+Mr. Gonzalez has a tremendous ability to inspire and connect with his students, bringing out the best in them.
 He encourages and inspires his students to strive for excellence but provides a great balance of hard work and fun in the classroom.